Battle Mechanics

 • Initially, the critical hit rate is half of the user's species' base Speed stat, rounded down.

-• If the user has used the move Focus Energy, divide the critical hit rate by four and round down.
-(This is a bug; it was fixed in Stadium, where Focus Energy correctly multiplies the critical hit rate by four instead of dividing it.)
+• If the user has used the move Focus Energy (or had the Dire Hit item used on it), divide the critical hit rate by four and round down.
+(This is a bug; it was fixed in Stadium, where Focus Energy correctly increases the critical hit rate instead of reducing it.)

 • If the move has a "high critical hit ratio", multiply the critical hit rate by eight.

 The result was then made 255 if it was greater than 255.
 Finally, a random number between 0 and 255 inclusive would be generated; if the random number was less than the critical hit rate, the attack would be a critical hit.
-In other words, the critical hit ratio of the move was the critical hit rate divided by 256.
+In other words, the chance that the move would hit critically was the critical hit rate divided by 256.

 This meant that speedy Pokémon would score far more critical hits than slow Pokémon, and in particular, any Pokémon with a base Speed of at least 64 would have a 255/256 chance of scoring a critical hit whenever it used a move with a high critical hit ratio.
 This is especially noteworthy because 64 base Speed isn't actually that much; it's around the average base Speed of all Pokémon.
 Moves like Slash, which are very mediocre today, were extremely powerful on fast Pokémon: an otherwise weakish Pokémon like Persian could effectively have a move with a base power of 210 (since in addition to the damage being doubled for a critical hit, it also shared Persian's Normal-type and would get a same-type attack bonus of 1.5x).